 Both the Paradisus Punta Cana and Paradisus Palma Real are extremely family-friendly.
 There is a Kids Zone, activities for teens and a Kids Pool complete with hippo slide.
 It’s hard to go wrong with a hippo slide.

 The Royal Service – Adults Only

-The reason I’d choose the Royal Service section is not just because it’s an exclusive adults-only section with a to-die for lounge and luxe facilities similar to the Family Concierge, but because guests in the Royal Service section have free access to the water facilities at the Yhi Spa, a top-notch spa with cabanas, lots of bamboo, ferns and a nice hydrotherapy circuit.
+The reason I’d choose the Royal Service section at the Palma Real is not just because it’s an exclusive adults-only section with a to-die for lounge and luxe facilities, but because guests in Royal Service have free access to the water facilities at the resort’s Yhi Spa, a full-service spa with cabanas, lots of bamboo, ferns and a hydrotherapy circuit.

 The Reserve at the Paradisus Punta Cana and Paradisus Palma Real – luxury residential suites

-The Reserve is the most tranquil section of the hotel.
+The Reserve is a tranquil section of the hotel.
 It’s a little boutique world unto itself, and while it’s not directly on the beach, it still gets rave reviews.
-In fact the Reserve at the Paradisus Punta Cana Resort is currently rated the top Punta Cana hotel on TripAdvisor.
+In fact, The Reserve at the Paradisus Punta Cana Resort was rated the top Punta Cana hotel on TripAdvisor when I went.

 Dining at the two Paradisus Punta Cana resorts

 Both the Paradisus Punta Cana and Paradisus Palma Real have excellent cuisine – the lobster, avocado and passionfruit salad I had at the Paradisus Punta Cana will forever be imbedded in my tastebuds.